 - Drowsiness

-Lyrica also causes psychological effects, especially in people who have a history of mental health disorders, like:
+Lyrica also causes psychological effects, especially in people who have a history of mental health disorders.
+These include:

 - Depression